omarbenites/meta-programming-in-r/chapters/02_anatomy_of_a_function.md

 calling()
 ```

 We start out in the global environment where we define `enclosing` to be a function.
-When we call `enclosing` we create an evaluation environment in which we store the variable `z` and then return a function which we store in the global environment as `f`.
+When we call `enclosing`, we create an evaluation environment in which we store the variable `z` and then return a function which we store in the global environment as `f`.
 Since this function was defined in the evaluation environment of `enclosing`, this environment is the `environment` of `f`.

 Then we create `calling` and store that in the global environment and call it.
-This create, once again, an evaluation environment.
-In this we store the variable `w` and then call `f`.
+This creates, once again, an evaluation environment.
+In this, we store the variable `w` and then call `f`.
 We don't have `f` in the evaluation environment, but because the parent of the evaluation environment is the global environment we can find it.
 When we call `f` we give it the expression `2 * w` as parameter `x`.

-Inside the call to `f` we have another evaluation environment.
+Inside the call to `f`, we have another evaluation environment.
 Its parent is the closer we got from `enclosing`.
 Here we need to evaluate `f`'s body: `x + y + z`, but before that the evaluation environment needs to be set up.
 Since `x` and `y` are formal parameters, they will be stored in the evaluation environment as promises.
 We provided `x` as a parameter when we called `f`, so this promise must be evaluated in the calling environment -- the environment inside `calling` -- while `y` has the default value so it must be evaluated in the evaluation environment.
-In this environment it can see `x` and `y` and through the parent environment `z`.
-We evaluate `x`, which is the expression `2 * w` in the calling environment, where `w` is known and `y` in the local environment where `x` is know, so we can get the value of those two variables, and then from the enclosing environment `z`.
+In this environment, it can see `x` and `y` and through the parent environment `z`.
+We evaluate `x`, which is the expression `2 * w` in the calling environment, where `w` is known and `y` in the local environment where `x` is known, so we can get the value of those two variables, and then from the enclosing environment `z`.

 We can try to emulate all this using explicit environments and `delayedAssign` to store promises.
-We need three environments since we don't actually need to simulate the global environment for this.
-We need the environment where the `f` function was defined, we call it `defend`, then we need the evaluating environment for the call to `f`, and we need the environment in which `f` is called.
+We need three environments since we don't need to simulate the global environment for this.
+We need the environment where the `f` function was defined; we call it `defenv`, then we need the evaluating environment for the call to `f`, and we need the environment in which `f` is called.

 ```{r}
 defenv <- new.env()